awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario3.md

 **Note**
 If you intend to use your instance for IPv6 communication, you must choose a supported instance type; for example, T2\.
 For more information, see [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/)\.

-1. On the **Configure Instance Details** page, select the VPC that you created earlier from the **Network** list, and then select a subnet\.
+1. On the **Configure Instance Details** page, select the VPC that you created earlier from **Network**, and then select a subnet\.
 For example, launch a web server into the public subnet and the database server into the private subnet\.

 1. \(Optional\) By default, instances launched into a nondefault VPC are not assigned a public IPv4 address\.
 To be able to connect to your instance in the public subnet, you can assign a public IPv4 address now, or allocate an Elastic IP address and assign it to your instance after it's launched\.
-To assign a public IP address now, ensure that you select **Enable** from the **Auto\-assign Public IP** list\.
+To assign a public IP address now, ensure that you select **Enable** from **Auto\-assign Public IP**\.
 You do not need to assign a public IP address to an instance in the private subnet\.
 **Note**
 You can only use the auto\-assign public IP address feature with a single, new network interface with the device index of eth0\.
 For more information, see [Assigning a Public IPv4 Address During Instance Launch](vpc-ip-addressing.md#vpc-public-ip)\.